panther-labs/terraform-provider-panther/README.md

 go mod tidy
 ```

-## Using the provider
+## Usage

-See the examples directory
+Use the examples directory as a guide for setting up the provider.

 ## Developing the Provider